Psalms For Life

 captives cruelly bound in chains

-11 for rebelling against God Most High
+11 Because they rebelled against God Most High

-refusing to follow his word.
+and refused to follow his word.

-12 So he broke them with hard labor
+12 he broke them with hard labor

 and when they stumbled